Manage AD Bridge licenses | AD Bridge

 Release a license key

-When you decommission a computer, you can release a computer's license so it can be used by another computer.
-When you release a permanent license key, it is replaced by a temporary evaluation license.
+When decommissioning a computer, release a computer's license so it can be used by another computer.
+Releasing a permanent license key, it is replaced by a temporary evaluation license.

 You can also release a license to apply a different permanent license to the computer.